Mandarin Oriental, Milan

 Restaurants, bar, service

-The Seta restaurant (two Michelin stars) occupies a ground-floor glass house, contemporary Lombard cuisine by Antonio Guida: saffron risotto, revisited osso buco, mascarpone desserts.
+The Seta restaurant (two Michelin stars) occupies a ground-floor glass house, contemporary Lombard cuisine by Antonio Guida: saffron risotto, reimagined osso buco, mascarpone desserts.
 The Mandarin Bar serves signature cocktails and light bites until midnight, green velvet banquettes, courtyard view.
-Breakfast buffet and à la carte in the winter garden, 24/7 room service.
+Buffet and à la carte breakfast in the winter garden, 24/7 room service.
 Book Seta three weeks ahead in peak season.

 Highlights